*the links in this post contain affiliate links and I will receive a small commission if you make a purchase after clicking on my link.

 At any rate, the procession is extremely impressive.
 In fact, it’s modeled after the famous Thanksgiving Day parade in New York City (with the giant floats and even a giant balloon gorilla at one point).
 Everyone is impressed: the people, the city guards who used to chase Aladdin, even the bawdy girls that Aladdin used to try and impress (I honestly don’t know what else to call them).
 Everyone is impressed…except Princess Jasmine (who leaves in a huff before the song is even over).

 Jafar is not impressed either.
 While he doesn’t realize (yet) that Prince Ali is the street rat Aladdin that he left for dead in the desert, he IS upset that another Prince has arrived to upset his plans of marrying Jasmine himself.
 No matter how great this Prince Ali is, as far as Jafar is concerned, he has got to go!

 Poor Iago got squashed…

-The song ends as the giant procession forces itself into the throne room (after Jafar attempts to keep them out, only to get smashed by the door for his efforts) where Prince Ali presents himself to the Sultan by flying down on his magic carpet.
+The song ends as the giant procession forces itself into the throne room where Prince Ali presents himself to the Sultan by flying down on his magic carpet.
 That’s quite an entrance for any Disney Prince to make, but will Jasmine be interested?
 Possibly…IF Ali/Aladdin can be himself and IF he can tell her the truth and IF Jafar doesn’t figure out who he really is first, wow that’s a lot of “Ifs”.

 What do you think about “Prince Ali” ?
 Did the Genie take things a little too far?
 For next time, we’ll look at “Friend Like Me”.